 This week in Husker history

 The week of Sept.
-23-29, looking back in stretches of years divisible by five:
+23-29, looking back in five-year intervals:

 1912: Fall practice is under way, and coach Ewald O. "Jumbo" Stiehm and his Cornhuskers are said to already be pointing to the season's third game, an Oct.
 19 contest at Minnesota.
 Meanwhile, a varsity-vs.-freshmen scrimmage leaves a Lincoln writer unimpressed.

 1917: Former Cornhusker halfback Owen Frank becomes an assistant to coach E.J.
 Doc Stewart.